ALRhub/ITPAL/README.md

 containes tuned implementation for non-batched projection (MoreProjection.cpp/h) and batched-projection (BatchedProjection.cpp/h).
 The latter uses the former and is parallelized using openmp.

- Interface to python is provided using pybind11 (PyProject.py), conversion for numpy arrays to aramdillo vec/mat/ cube is provided in PyArmaConverter.h
+ Interface to python is provided using pybind11 (PyProject.cpp), conversion for numpy arrays to aramdillo vec/mat/ cube is provided in PyArmaConverter.h

 Note that the C++ part uses column-major layout while the python part uses row-major